LearnersBlock/app-store/README.md

 ## Description

-This repository provides the Docker images used for the [Learner's Block](https://learnersblock.org) App Store.
+This repository provides the Docker images and databases used for the [Learner's Block](https://learnersblock.org) App Store.

 Ports 80, 8000, 8080, 9000 and 9090 are used by the Learner's Block operating system and cannot be used for applications.